What fixed points of view do you have about who and what you have to be/ do/ have/ think in life?

 The words are easy.
 The energy behind the words might take practice.
 Saying these words sarcastically or angrily will not work.
 Your energy must be of complete allowance.

 Will they work?
-Next time someone wants a fight, use them and see.
-And remember, you can always be grateful for their anger and choose something else.
+Next time someone wants a fight, use them and find out.

 To change something, first get clear on exactly what you 'd like to change by asking “What is this?”